kerennaomidev/QEMU-Buildroot/setup.md

   -net nic,model=virtio \
   -net user,hostfwd=tcp::10022-:22 \
 ```
 Get Buildroot.
 For the menuconfig options, there is a patch file that I've included with the changes I made.
-I'll update this file with the exact changes when I build and test on a different kernel version.
 Use `chmod +x` to make the script executable, run and login as root.
 Use `scp` to copy the binary from your system to QEMU.
 Run and test.
 ```zsh
 git clone https://github.com/buildroot/buildroot.git buildroot cd buildroot